 Beautiful views of the Camden Hills and Lake Quantabacook from our comfortable and peaceful mountaintop camp.
 Our location is perfect for people who want to retreat from busy urban areas and the saturated tourist belt of the Maine coast.
-Abutting the Frye Mountain Game Preserve with easy access to the Sheepscot Watershed Land Alliance's network of trails, our camp manages to feel very far away from everything even though Belfast (a cool, small, not-too-touristy city--home of our restaurant, bakery, and market, Chase's Daily) is only ten miles away.
+Abutting the Frye Mountain Game Preserve with easy access to the Sheepscot Watershed Land Alliance's network of trails, our camp manages to feel very far away from everything even though Belfast (a cool, small, not-too-touristy city--home of our restaurant, bakery, and market, Chase's Daily) is only twelve miles away.
 Off-grid, solar-powered, propane fridge, on-demand hot water, wood stove, compost heap out back, herbs to pick from the terraced gardens, fog lingering in the valley come dawn, stars aplenty in the true dark at night, moss and lichen gleaming in the rain, wildflowers brassy in the hot sun.
 Real kitchen suitable for cooks.
-Cotton sheets, soft pillows, comfortable beds—one queen sized and one double.
+Cotton sheets, soft pillows, comfortable beds (for us)—one queen sized and one double.
 No phone line, tv, or internet access.
 Good cell phone reception.
 Good pets are welcome!

 Summer and fall $150 per night, five night minimum, or $1000 per week

 Winter and spring--will consider shorter stays, 4wd or awd necessary.

 Our hosting style is by default at arm's length.
 We are available by email, phone, and text but not usually immediately--we are swamped by our jobs of restaurant and farm, particularly during high season.
 We trust that our hospitality shows through the beauties and amenities of our Camp.